+Central Europe Budget Tour.
 You do not have to miss out on anything if you travel on a budget.
-Along our 10 Day Central Europe on a budget Coach Tour you visit the Romantic Road, Prague, Munich and the Royal Castles.
+On our 10 Day Central Europe on a budget Coach Tour, you visit the Romantic Road, Prague, Munich and the Royal Castles.

 This beautiful vacation package includes Express Coach and second class Rail tickets as well as excellent rated hotels (see the tableau this is already included in the price of your tour).
 It can also be booked vice versa – from Munich International Airport to Frankfurt International Airport.
 Here you also find everything else that is included, transfers, rail tickets, tours and admissions.